jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

-(3) A person has an amount of depreciation recovery income for an item for an income year if— (a) the person owns an item of property, as described in sections EE 2 to EE 5; and (b) the item is depreciable property, as described in sections EE 6 to EE 8; and (c) the item is disposed of or an event of a kind described in section EE 38 occurs; and (d) the amount of depreciation recovery income is calculated for the person, the item, and the income year under any of sections EE 22(5), EE 38(5), EE 48(1), EE 49(2), EE 51(3), EE 52(3), and EZ 23B(8)(Property acquired after depreciable property affected by Canterbury earthquakes).
+(3) A person has an amount of depreciation recovery income for an item for an income year if— (a) the person owns an item of property, as described in sections EE 2 to EE 5; and (b) the item is depreciable property, as described in sections EE 6 to EE 8; and (c) the item is disposed of or an event of a kind described in section EE 47 occurs; and (d) the amount of depreciation recovery income is calculated for the person, the item, and the income year under any of sections EE 22(5), EE 38(5), EE 48(1), EE 49(2), EE 51(3), EE 52(3), and EZ 23B(8) (Property acquired after depreciable property affected by Canterbury earthquakes).
 Amounts of loss incurred and income derived
 (4) To avoid doubt,—
   (a) an amount of depreciation loss is treated as being incurred in the income year for which it is calculated; and